Hard Money Loans & Mortgage Truth

 You wouldn’t just get a hard money loan to add that awesome new man cave to your house.
 You also can’t just get a loan to flip a house because you things it’s a fun idea.
 You’ll need actual real estate experience.

-A hard money loan is also a type of asset-based loans.
+A Hard money loan – Gold Eagle Capital is also a type of asset-based loans.
 Asset-based loans require an asset that may be seized by the lender if the loan is not repaid.

-In a hard money loan it is usually a mortgage that is used as the asset.
+In a hard money loan, it is usually a mortgage that is used as an asset.
 These types of loans are often obtained from private lenders instead of traditional banks or credit unions.
 The process for receiving this type of loan will include having a detailed plan for your renovation project.

 The interest rates for hard money loans are often higher than more traditional loans.
 These type of loans also have a higher risk than traditional loans.